robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 easier.

 Since libraries are normal programming code, they can be packaged using normal packaging tools.
-With Python, good options include distutils_, contained by Python's standard library, and the newer setuptools_.
-A benefit of these tools is that library modules are installed into a location that is automatically in the `module search path`_.
+For information about packaging and distributing Python code see https://packaging.python.org/.
+When such a package is installed using pip_ or other tools, it is automatically in the `module search path`_.

 When using Java, it is natural to package libraries into a JAR archive.
 The JAR package must be put into the `module search path`_